Whole Lotta Love Weddings

 The term ‘Bridezilla’ wasn’t invented just for laughs.
 The stress of it all needing to be perfect can turn the nicest people into unreasonable monsters.
 Yes, I’ve experienced it with friends and dealt with the likes by being their wedding planner!

-Not being on the same page when it comes to the budget
+Not being on the same page with your partner when it comes to the budget

 One of the first things that you'll have to set in stone is THE BUDGET!
-Communicating about what can actually be afforded is vital at the very start of your wedding planning journey so that arguments and disappointments can be avoided or at least reduced.
+Communicating about what can actually be afforded is vital at the very start of your wedding planning journey - so that arguments and disappointments are avoided or at least reduced.
 Remember that you are doing this together!
 No one is more or less important than the other.
-If you aren't on the same page at the start, and one of you starts booking/buying things without discussing it with the other, the budget will very quickly spiral out of control.
+If you aren't on the same page at the beginning of your wedding planning journey, and one of you starts booking/buying things without discussing it with the partner, the budget will very quickly spiral out of control.

 Hiring a wedding planner

 Your wedding planner will explain how the wedding planning process works.
-They will guide you along your planning journey, saving you time by finding your perfect suppliers and give you loads of money-saving tips.
+They will guide you along your planning journey, saving you time by finding your perfect suppliers, knowing what to prioritise within the budget, what needs to be actioned when and give you loads of money-saving tips.

-As much as you think that you can do this on your own (don't get me wrong, loads of people do!), acknowledging that you need help isn't a weakness, but a smart move.
-Remember, you haven't planned a wedding before, therefore having an expert at your disposal with all of their insider knowledge is a massive bonus!
+As much as you think that you can do this on your own (don't get me wrong, loads of people do it), acknowledging that you need help isn't a weakness, but a smart move.
+Remember, you haven't planned a wedding before, therefore having an expert at your disposal with all of their insider knowledge and connections is a massive bonus!
 Not to mention a much-needed stress reliever and a sounding board at your fingertips.

-Having said all of this, if micro-managing is something you can not let go of, working with a wedding planner isn't going to be a pleasant experience for either of you.
-To enjoy your wedding planning with a planner, you will need to feel comfortable with them, build trust with them and let them do their job.
+Having said that, if micro-managing is something you can not let go of, working with a wedding planner isn't going to be a pleasant experience for either of you.
+To enjoy your wedding planning with a planner, you must feel comfortable with them, trust them and let them do their job.

 Unrealistic expectations from your wedding suppliers